vyronarediano/gweather/README.md

-# GWeather
+# GWeather [Work in progress 🚧]

-A beautiful and minimal weather app that displays the current weather forecast of the city to the user using the current location.
+A beautiful and minimal weather app illustrating Android development best practices that displays the current weather forecast of the city to the user using the current location.